equinix/terraform-equinix-metal-distributed-minio/README.md

 ]
 minio_region_name = us-east-1
 ```

+## Logging in to Minio Cluser

+To login and administer your cluster you can navigate to any of the endpoints provided at the end of the Terraform deploy and enter the provided access key and secret.

+You can also use the [Minio Client (MC)](https://docs.min.io/docs/minio-client-quickstart-guide.html) which has a ton of functionality.

 ## Sample S3 Upload
 In order to use this Minio setup to upload objects via Terraform, to a ***public*** bucket on Minio, you will need to create a bucket (`public` is the name of the bucket in this example).
 To create the bucket login to one of the minio servers through SSH and run the following.
 The command to add a host to the minio client is in the format of `mc config host add $ALIAS $MINIO_ENDPOINT $MINIO_ACCESS_KEY $MINIO_SECRET_KEY`.
 You can also add the following as part of the automation in the terraform script.